functional-koans/clojure-koans/README.md

     (= __ true)

 The output is telling you that you have a failing test in the file named `01_equalities.clj`, on line 3.
-So you just need to open that file up and make it pass!
+So you need to open that file up and make it pass!
 You'll always be filling in the blanks to make tests pass.
 Sometimes there could be several correct answers (or even an infinite number): any of them will work in these cases.
 Some tests will pass even if you replace